binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 I have seen many organizations hire code monkeys rather than professionals.
 They sometimes hire the cheapest talent they can get their hands on.
 They want the best, but the developers pay (as little as possible) is the most important factor to them.
-Alternatively, hire the person that can complete feature implementations as fast as possible (sometimes known or thought of as rock stars).
+Alternatively, they hire the person that can complete feature implementations as fast as possible (sometimes known or thought of as rock stars).
 These are often the young developers without much experience, which causes the more professional developers to slow down a bit and think tasks through a little more.
 Both approaches are short sighted.
 Code monkeys write code fast and incur technical debt that is hidden at first, but over time slows the Development Team down until it can barely move.

 ##### The Scenario {#process-agile-development-and-practices-essentials-for-creating-and-maintaining-a-high-performance-development-team-how-and-why-many-software-development-shops-fail-the-scenario}

 Code Monkey finishes his task much faster than Professional Developer.

 The Code Monkey is solely focused on completing the task as fast as possible.
-They cut some code and declares that the task done.
+They cut some code and declare that the task is done.
 The Professional Developer thinks the problem through, does a little research to satisfy them self that their proposed approach is in fact the most appropriate approach for the problem.
-They organises a [test condition workshop](http://blog.binarymist.net/2012/03/24/how-to-optimise-your-testing-effort/#testConditionWorkshop), which solidifies requirements and drives out design defects via active stake holder participation.
-They drives there low level design with TDD, and makes sure they follow [coding standards](http://blog.binarymist.net/2013/03/02/how-to-increase-software-developer-productivity/#codingStandardsAndGuidelines), thus ensuring that future maintenance to their code is easier, and much [easier to read](http://blog.binarymist.net/2009/12/24/keeping-encapsulation-on-ones-mind/).
+They organise a [test condition workshop](http://blog.binarymist.net/2012/03/24/how-to-optimise-your-testing-effort/#testConditionWorkshop), which solidifies requirements and drives out design defects via active stake holder participation.
+They drive there low level design with TDD, and make sure they follow [coding standards](http://blog.binarymist.net/2013/03/02/how-to-increase-software-developer-productivity/#codingStandardsAndGuidelines), thus ensuring that future maintenance to their code is easier, and much [easier to read](http://blog.binarymist.net/2009/12/24/keeping-encapsulation-on-ones-mind/).
 They ask for a pair to [review](http://blog.binarymist.net/2012/03/24/how-to-optimise-your-testing-effort/#pairReview) their code or perhaps requests a fellow team member to sit with them and [pair program](#process-agile-development-and-practices-pair-programming) for a bit on some complex areas of the code base.
-This makes sure their code is being run in the [continuous integration](http://blog.binarymist.net/2012/03/24/how-to-optimise-your-testing-effort/#continuousIntegration) suite, that they [acceptance tests](http://www.slideshare.net/kimcarter75098/moving-to-tdd-bdd) (which has been driving their feature) are passing, and that [security regression tests](#process-agile-development-and-practices-security-regression-testing) are not regressing.
+This makes sure their code is being run in the [continuous integration](http://blog.binarymist.net/2012/03/24/how-to-optimise-your-testing-effort/#continuousIntegration) suite, that their [acceptance tests](http://www.slideshare.net/kimcarter75098/moving-to-tdd-bdd) (which has been driving their feature) are passing, and that [security regression tests](#process-agile-development-and-practices-security-regression-testing) are not regressing.
 They check that their work complies with the [Definition of Done](http://blog.binarymist.net/2013/03/02/how-to-increase-software-developer-productivity/#definitionOfDone).
 You do have a Definition of Done, right?

 What the Product Owner or software development manager often fails to understand is that it is the slower (professional) developer that is creating code that can be maintained and extended at a sustainable pace.
 The Professional Developer is investing time and effort into creating a better quality of code than the Code Monkey, who appears to be producing code faster.
 The Product Owner and/or manager do not necessarily see this, in which case the Code Monkey clearly looks to be the superior developer.
 What also often occurs is that the Code Monkey rides on the Professional Developer's quality and adds their lower quality code on top, thus making the Code Monkey appear god-like.

 The Product Owner sees output immediately produced by the Code Monkey who "appears" to be working very fast.
 They do not see the quality being created by the Professional Developer, who "appears" to be working slower.

 Time goes by.
 The Sprint Review rolls around.
 Stake holders love the new features that have been implemented and now want some additions and refinements.
 They ask the Product Owner to add some more User Stories into the Product Backlog.
 The Development Team pull these stories into a Sprint and start work.
 New functionality is added on top of the code that the Professional Developer wrote previously.
 New functionality is also added on top of the code that Code Monkey wrote.

 Sprint Review roles around again, and stake holders are happy with the new features that have been added on top of the Professional Developers code.
 Of course, they have no idea that the underlying code was crated by the Professional Developer.
-Now, the stake holders have been using the software that had the new features added on top of the Code Monkey's lower quality code, and they are starting to notice other areas of the application that is no longer behaving the way it is supposed to.
+Now, the stake holders have been using the software that had the new features added on top of the Code Monkey's lower quality code, and they are starting to notice other areas of the application that are no longer behaving the way they are supposed to.
 This continues to happen, and the stake holders are oblivious to the fact that it is due to the code that the Code Monkey is writing.
-They still think he is a rock star because he appears to of pump out code so fast.
+They still think he is a rock star because he appears to pump out code so fast.

 So… while the Professional Developer seems to be slowing The Team down and clearly the Code Monkey is simply amazing because they deliver their features so much faster.
 The actual truth is exactly the opposite.
 The Professional Developer is creating [SOLID](http://blog.binarymist.net/2012/12/01/moving-to-tdd/#solidPrinciples) code and running at a pace that is sustainable (a key principle of the agile manifesto).